-4.2 CAEM Department Office
+4.2 CAEM Business Office

-The CAEM department office handles assigning office space to graduate assistants and providing scholarships.
-HMBC is the college business office and handles financial and other non-academic functions including employment paperwork.
-HBMC does not have expertise to respond financial aid and immigration status question.
-Support for those questions should be addressed by the Financial Aid department.
+The CAEM Business Office handles financial and other non-academic functions including employment paperwork, providing scholarships, and assigning office space to graduate assistants.
+CAEM does not have expertise to respond financial aid and immigration status question.
+Support for those questions are addressed by the University Registrar or the ISS.
+You can also find the financial aid information at https://financialaid.arizona.edu/.